CryptoBlades/cryptoblades/README.md

 1. For Ganache, choose Quickstart Ethereum.

+1. Increase the gas limit in the workspace to `67219751`.

 1. Install [MetaMask](https://metamask.io/).

 1. Create a new connection to connect to Ganache with these settings: http://localhost:7545, any name, any chain id